dude1121/obsidian-vault/01 - Notes/Chemical Reaction.md

 $$
 \ce{K_{2}CrO_{4}(aq) + Ba(NO_{3})2(aq) -> BaCrO_{4}(s) + KNO_{3}(aq)}
 $$
+The type of product that is the result of a precipitation reaction is dependant on the [[Solubility|solubility]] of the ions.
 ## Acid-Base Reactions
 Acid-base reactions are also known as *neutralization reactions*.
 Recall that an [[Acid|acid]] produces $\ce{H+}$ when dissolved and a [[Base|base]] produces $\ce{OH-}$ when dissolved.
 In general, an acid can be described as a [[Proton|proton]] donor and a base is a proton acceptor.